Singapore — 10 min

-Applying to a job is stressful and often frustrating for applicants.
-In most cases, the balance of power is strongly skewed towards the employer.
+Applying for a job is stressful and often frustrating for applicants.
+In most cases, the balance of power is strongly skewed toward the employer.
 This means people interviewing are typically not the best representation of themselves.
 Success in interviewing does not necessarily predict success on the job.

-At Remote, we strive to create a recruiting process that is straightforward, lean, objective, and transparent to candidates and hiring teams.
-That process is guided by our values at every single stage.
+At Remote, we strive for effective employee recruitment that is straightforward, lean, objective, and transparent to candidates and hiring teams.
+The Remote recruitment team owns the entire recruitment process, which covers every open position at Remote.

-These values inform and define our approach to attracting talent, including:
+These values inform and define our approach to effective recruitment strategies, including:

 The hiring process for each candidate